shinyorg/documentation/src/content/docs/client/jobs/create.md

 ## Foreground Jobs

 Foreground jobs aren't really anything special.
 When your app comes to the foreground, we simply start a timer that schedules a job to run every X seconds.
+To have your job run on a timer in the foreground: